 For this option, the first thing you need to do is to place the ladder against the trunk of the tree.
 Next, climb the ladder and make your way to the branch where the drone is stuck.
 Now grip the branch firmly and try to move it back and forth to create a swaying motion that will hopefully dislodge the drone from the branches.

 Note: Safety precautions when attempting this method include ensuring the ladder is placed firmly on flat ground where it is unlikely to slip or fall.

-Climbing a ladder, especially when its feet are on grass, dirt, or any other uneven surface rather than solid flat ground, without someone to ensure the feet do not slip can be dangerous.
+Climbing a ladder, especially when its feet are on grass, dirt, or any other uneven surface rather than the solid flat ground, can be dangerous without someone to ensure the feet do not slip.